Green-Software-Foundation/patterns/docs/catalog/cloud/Use energy efficient hardware.md

 Regarding the SCI equation, using energy efficient hardware will impact:

-- `M`: By using energy efficient hardware, we reduce the total embodied carbon emissions.
+- `E`: By using energy efficient hardware, we reduce the total embodied carbon emissions.

 ## Assumptions